 - Once you reach your transformation goal, that is not the end!
 Keep educating yourself and setting new goals to continually change your life for the better.

-I hope you’ve been as inspired by Jo’s story as I have and that it’s given you some things to think about as you work to achieve your own goals!
+I hope you?ve been as inspired by Jo?s story as I have and that it?s given you some things to think about as you work to achieve your own goals!
 And you can begin your own transformation journey with the TRANSFORM app!
 Our latest and greatest tool for at-home transformation success!

 Want more inspiration?
 Check out these other amazing at-home transformations: